OmarMiniesy/Notes/Defensive Security/Digital Forensics & Incident Response/DFIR.md

 ##### Evidence Preservation
 All evidence and artifacts need to be preserved to maintain its integrity and authenticity.
 - Before performing any forensic analysis, the evidence must first be collected and write-protected, and then analysis is allowed on a *copy* of the write-protected data.
+- Check out [[Evidence Acquisition]] for techniques of collecting evidence.

 ##### Chain of Custody
 Making sure that the evidence is kept in secure custody, and only those with the necessary permissions and relationships with the investigation are allowed to access/see it.